Version française de cet article sur

 missing.
 Why isn't there an undo or a save/restore function?
 Why isn't there

 an archive of what happened or what was said?
-Why can't I just decide
+Why do you need to move

 to go somewhere?
 Why doesn't this dead tree book have a search function?
 In some